 - Speech recognition is sketchy at best – note this is not Kyles fault as it uses Google Voice Search

 My conclusion?
-Well suffice to say I cannot recommend this WordPress plugin at all.
+Well, suffice to say I cannot recommend this WordPress plugin at all.
 I have had to deactivate it purely because I could not finish this blog post!
 Deactivated it will stay, deleted it will be.
-If only Kyle had put more effort into the compatibility with WP 3.3 this could have been a winner, there is time of course perhaps he will, perhaps.
+If only Kyle had put more effort into the compatibility with WP 3.3 this could have been a winner, there is the time of course perhaps he will, perhaps.

 Personally speaking how long before this has whipped up enough buzz for Kyle to Flip the site on Flippa.com??
-I bet it’s not long, I would hazard a guess at a it being for sale within the next 3 months.
+I bet it’s not long, I would hazard a guess at it being for sale within the next 3 months.